transloadit/uppy/website/src/docs/companion.md

 npm run start:companion
 ```

-This would get the Companion server running on `http://localhost:3020`.
+This would get the Companion instance running on `http://localhost:3020`.
 It uses [nodemon](https://github.com/remy/nodemon) so it will automatically restart when files are changed.

 ## Live example

-An example server is running at http://server.uppy.io, which is deployed with [Kubernetes](https://github.com/transloadit/uppy/blob/master/packages/%40uppy/companion/KUBERNETES.md)
+An example server is running at http://companion.uppy.io, which is deployed with [Kubernetes](https://github.com/transloadit/uppy/blob/master/packages/%40uppy/companion/KUBERNETES.md)